 Native Nation Building DVDs

-Native Nation Building, now available for purchase in video (DVD) format, is a series of thematic interviews (each 30 minutes long) that presents the growing number of nation-building success stories and examines the roots of that success.
+Native Nation Building, now available for purchase in audio (CD) or video (DVD) format, is a series of thematic interviews (each 30 minutes long) that presents the growing number of nation-building success stories and examines the roots of that success.

 Each segment can stand alone, but taken together, the series provides a comprehensive overview of the ways Native nations are working to make sustainable, self-determined community and economic development a reality.
 They include:

 Introduction to Nation Building chronicles the ongoing research of NNI as well as the Harvard Project on American Indian Economic Development.
 It articulates the five keys to successful community and economic development for Native nations—sovereignty (genuine self-rule), effective institutions of self-governance, cultural match, strategic orientation, and leadership.

 Constitutions and Constitutional Reform explores the evidence that strong Native nations require strong foundations, which necessarily require the development of effective, internally created constitutions.
 It examines the impacts a constitution has on the people it represents, successful reform processes among Native nations, and common features of constitutional reform efforts.

 Why the Rule of Law and Tribal Justice Systems Matter discusses the importance of having sound rules of law and justice systems and examines their implications for effective governance and sustainable economic development.
 It focuses on these issues and their role in the creation of a productive environment that encourages investment of all types from Native and non-Native citizens.

 Building and Sustaining Tribal Enterprises explores corporate governance among Native nations, in particular the added challenge they face in turning a profit as well as governing effectively.
 It focuses on how tribes establish a regulatory and oversight environment that allows nation enterprises to flourish, particularly the separation of day-to-day business operations from politics.